wilzbach/storyscript/README.md

 [Development docs](https://storyscript.readthedocs.io) are provided for those who wish to contribute to the project or want to understand how to execute compiled stories.

+## Current status

+Storyscript is at an alpha stage and is part of the [Asyncy](https://asyncy.com) project.
+If you want to learn more about Asyncy, and how to use Storyscript with Asyncy, you can visit the [asyncy documentation](https://docs.asyncy.com)

 ## Contributing